 What we saw some years ago in movies seems to be happening in real life now.
 Machine learning, an AI subset, teaches computers to learn from experience, it improves day by day.
 Machines learn without being programmed by specific computers.
 The key to artificial intelligence is in its training.
 Training an AI means teaching it what output data it should give us when we enter certain input data.

 But, one thing is the machine itself, working autonomously, and another one is when it collaborates with a human being, used as an instrument to amplify artistic processes.
 In this case, not only are learning algorithms needed, but creative ones too.
 Something that so far has only been possible with human beings.
-Believe it or not, the first artistic piece developed by a French team under the name of Obvious and generated by an artificial intelligence, was auctioned for 432,500 dollars.
-Its creators estimate that the sales price would cost 10,000 dollars but that number was multiplied more than 40 times.
+Believe it or not, the first artistic piece developed by a French team under the name of Obvious and generated by artificial intelligence, was auctioned for 432,500 dollars.
+Its creators estimate that the sales price would be 10,000 dollars but that number was multiplied by more than 40 times.

 Machines capable of composing a tune, painting a picture, are the result of research ranging from the study of the human mind and its creative processes to the design of systems capable of replicating the cognitive mechanisms of people’s brains.
 In the case of Obvious, their system was based on two algorithms: one that analyzed a total of 15,000 historical portraits painted between the fourteenth and twentieth centuries and another one that was responsible for making the machine distinguish the difference between a painting in real life and the artificially created one.